LIT 317/WGS 317/ENGL 670: “The Witch in Literature”

 second half – April 25th

-This payment is due to the Office of Student Accounts (Green Hall 119) by check or cash.
+This payment is due to the Office of Student Accounts (Green Hall 119) by check or cash or through PAWS.
 Please note that you will not be able to pay this trip fee until you are billed for the course.
 Summer billing will occur around/about early April.
 You will receive a reminder regarding this fee schedule at that time.
 Your submission of this application is a commitment to pay this fee and partake in the program.
 The cost of the trip portion of the course will include the following:

 - visits to the Danvers Library (where students will conduct archival research of the 1692 manuscripts)

 - tours of the Witch House, the Witch Dungeon and the Witch Museum

 - private trolley ride to the Rebecca Nurse Homestead and Parris parsonage in Danvers

 - walk with a private guide on an evening “ghost tour” of the Witch City

 - lodging in the elegant Hawthorne Hotel, situated in the town center

 - guest lectures by Richard Trask and Marilynne Roach: two important historians/ scholars of the Salem 1692 period who have published many important books on the topic

 * Please note that transportation to/from Salem is NOT included in this cost.
 Students must pay for their own transportation to/from Salem independently.
 This cost also does not include tuition/TCNJ student fees, meals, books, or other personal items.
 Subject to change.